3D Printed Mobiles

 These 3D printed mobiles are the result of a collaboration between Marco Mahler, a kinetic sculptor specializing in mobiles, and Henry Segerman, assistant professor in the Department of Mathematics at Oklahoma State University.

-Available starting May 2013 through our Shapeways Mobiles Shop
+Available now through our Shapeways Mobiles Shop

 [Click on images for high-resolution photos]